openstack-archive/fuel-docs/pages/release-notes/v4-1/020-new-features.rst

 -------------------------------------------------
 Mirantis OpenStack 4.1 enables you to reset an existing environment back to its pre-deployment state.
-This returns the existing nodes to the bootstrap but keeps them allocated to the environment and retains the previously entered configuration screens.
+This returns the existing nodes to their pre-deployment bootstrap mode but keeps them allocated to the environment and retains the previously entered configuration screens.
 The configuration screens are also unlocked so you can make modifications.